 The POWs would push coal cars – that could hold half of a ton of coal – along rails on a trestle that was 30 feet above the ground.
 At different places, they dumped it on the dock.
 Since there weren’t enough cars, many POWs had to carry the coal on their shoulders in baskets attached to poles.
 At one point, a guard took the boots away from the POWs during the winter and made them work barefooted on the trestle in cold and wet weather.
 He also knocked the POWs down and kicked them.
 The result was that their feet were bruised and cut up from the coal.
 The guards would often help the POWs push the coal cars and it wasn’t unusual for the guards who mistreated the POWs to have accidents.
 Sometimes while pushing the cars the handle was pushed and the coal fell onto the guards.
 The guards also accidentally slipped and fell off the trestle, but so did some of the POWs at times.
 When the POWs got back to their barracks after working, they were wet and could not dry themselves.
 They also were covered in coal dust and the only way for them to clean themselves was at the hand pump in the courtyard.

-Available information suggests that the camp was closed on April 1st and the POWs were transferred to Tokyo 15-D which later became 15-B, where the POWs again were working in a steel mill.
+The Japanese decided the camp was a mistake and on April 1st and the POWs were transferred to Tokyo 15-D which later became 15-B, where the POWs again were working in a steel mill.
 The camp was surrounded by barbed wire and an electrified fence.
 Well-armed guards also patrolled the perimeter of the camp.
 Inside the fence were two, two-story barracks for the POWs.
 The two floors were divided into rooms that slept eight POWs each.
 The rats were so bad in the barracks that the POWs tucked their covers in tightly to prevent them from biting, but they felt them running across the blankets at night.

 The commandant denied Red Cross packages to the POWs which would have supplied them with food, clothing, and shoes.
 Nakamura and the camp guards were seen wearing the Red Cross shoes meant for the POWs.
 He also wore shoes that were sent by the Red Cross for the POWs and handled them out to the guards.
 It was noted that in the snow blood was seen where the POWs had stood for roll call since many of the POWs did not have shoes.